B1LLP4RK/TicTacToe/README.md

 # Tictactoe

 A simple react app to play tictactoe in your browser.
-Made by following this [tutorial](https://react.dev/learn/tutorial-tic-tac-toe)
+Made by following this [tutorial](https://react.dev/learn/tutorial-tic-tac-toe).

 # How to use
 ```
 git clone https://github.com/B1LLP4RK/TicTacToe.git
-cd react.dev
+cd TicTacToe
 npm start
 ```